 For individuals with severe/refractory hypertension with/without encephalopathy, vasodilators (e.g., nitroprusside and nifedipine) can be used.

 Clinicians can manage the complications associated with progressive chronic disease, including anemia, bone mineral disorders, acidosis, cardiovascular disease, and restless legs/cramps.

 Preparation for renal replacement therapy (RRT), if needed.

-IgA nephropathy: ACE inhibitors/ARBs (3-6 months) are used as they reduce proteinuria.
+IgA nephropathy: ACE inhibitors/ARBs (3 to 6 months) are used as they reduce proteinuria.
 Corticosteroids and fish oil can be prescribed if proteinuria exceeds 1 gm (provided GFR>50) even after the initial therapy.
 Henoch Schonlein purpura (HSP) is managed on the same lines.
-Steroids are helpful for gastrointestinal tract (GIT) related symptoms here, too.
+Steroids are also helpful for gastrointestinal tract (GIT) related symptoms here.

 Post Streptococcal GN: Supportive treatment and antibiotics to get rid of nephritogenic bacteria.

-Anti-GBM Disease: The available options include plasma exchange, corticosteroids, and cyclophosphamide.
+Anti-GBM Disease: The available options include plasma exchange, corticosteroids, rituximab, and cyclophosphamide.

 Rapidly progressive glomerulonephritis (RPGN): RPGN is treated with corticosteroids and cyclophosphamide.

 For lupus nephritis, monoclonal antibodies, cyclophosphamide, mycophenolate mofetil, corticosteroids, and other immunomodulatory drugs can be used in various combinations.